Michael Allenby, 3rd Viscount Allenby: Personal life

 Allenby married Sara Margaret Wiggin in 1965, daughter of Lieutenant-Colonel Peter Milner Wiggin and Margaret Frances Livingstone-Learmonth.
 They had one son, Henry Jaffnay Hynman Allenby, who succeeded as 4th Viscount in 2014.
+Lady Allenby died in 2023.

-Allenby had a lifelong interest in animal welfare, particularly equestrian welfare, and was patron of the International League for the Protection of Horses.
+Allenby had a lifelong interest in animal welfare, particularly equestrian welfare, and was patron of the International League for the Protection of Horses, a charity founded by Ada Cole and now called World Horse Welfare.